 Day 5: Transfer to Rwenzori Mountains, Bakonzo Community Tour

 After breakfast, your safari guide will drive you to Rwenzori national park from Ishasha and immediately check in at the lodge or camp at the foothills of Rwenzoris.
 Afternoon relaxation and refreshment, have lunch and in the evening undertake a cultural excursion to the Bakonzo communities in the neighborhood.
 While here, you will enjoy fantastic folklore, cultural performances, cuisine and drama for the Bakonzo people.

 Have a chance to taste on the Bakonzo’s staple food, fish and cassava flour.

 Day 6: Mountaineering & Nature Walk

-Day 7: Transfer to Kibale NP, Evening Nature Walk
+Day 7: Rwenzori – Kibale NP.
+Evening Nature Walk

 Day 8: Morning Chimpanzee Experience & Relax at the lodge

 After an early breakfast, leave the lodge to the park ranger station for briefing about chimpanzee trekking rules by one of the park officials.
 Straight away be taken for trekking.
 During this activity you will spot a number of animals such as blue monkeys, baboons, red tailed monkeys, elephants and also different bird species.
 You will be able to see tropical rain forested trees which have spent more than 150 years.
-After 5 hours, trek back to the starting point and be transferred to the lodge, have lunch and relax the entire afternoon, or take a leisurely walk to the nearby craters.
+After 5 hours, trek back to the trail head and afterwards be driven to you lodge, have lunch and refresh the entire afternoon, or take a leisurely walk to the nearby craters.